- Drawing tablets are great tools, but issues with them can occur once in a while.

 - Many Mac users reported A supported tablet was not found on the system error, and today we’ll show you how to deal with it.

 - Looking for more similar guides?
-Check our other drawing tablets articles for more information.
+Check our other Mac Troubleshooting section for more information.

 - If you’re having additional issues with your Mac, check our dedicated Mac Hub for more articles like this.

 If you want to draw on your computer, the best tool for that is the drawing tablet since it works similarly as a regular pencil.

 However, Mac users reported A supported tablet was not found on the system error message.
 This can be a big problem, but there’s a way to fix it.